 - Possible collaboration with admissions office;

-- Maintains communication information for announcements, research surveys
+- Maintains mail list for announcements, research surveys

-- Normal responsibilities in student affairs or admissions
+- Normal responsibilities typically in student affairs or admissions

-- Course director time required to select and/or approve questions for review
+- Time requirement only to select questions for review

-- One time only except for minor revisions when course schedule changes
+- One time only except for minor revisions if course content changes

-- Question only evaluated for relevance of answer choices to concepts eligible for course exams.
+- Questions selected for relevance of answer choice to concepts to course exams.

 - Questions re-used each year if course content remains stable.